protokol/kredential-manager/README.md

 2. **Set Up Environment Variables**

    Create a `.env` file in the root directory and populate it with the necessary environment variables.
 You can use the `.env.example` file as a template.
+For EBSI DID and key generation please see chapter Prerequisites

    ```bash
    cp .env.example .env